Clubs and Activities

-We strive to offer a broad range of activities that will appeal to all children, to give them as many opportunities as possible to develop their skills and confidence.
+We strive to offer a broad range of activities that will appeal to all children, giving them as many opportunities as possible to develop their skills and confidence.

-Last year, we offered Football, Netball, Cooking, Lego, Art, Crafts, Sports Club, Cheerleading, Dance, Gymnastics, Mathletics, Computer Club, School Newspaper, Maths club, Tag Rugby, Choir, Recorders Club and Rubix Cube Club.
+We currently offer a plethora of other clubs that take place either after school or at lunch times; these include: Football, Netball, Cookery, Lego, Art, Sports, Gymnastics, Maths, Computer, Story, Board Game, Calm, Recorders and Choir.
 We are keen to hear ideas and requests from the children and try to put in place any clubs that are requested.
-All clubs are free of charge, excluding cookery, where we ask for a small amount to cover the costs of ingredients.
-Some clubs are after school and others run at lunch times.
+All clubs are free of charge, excluding Cookery, where we ask for a small amount to cover the costs of ingredients.

 We also offer the opportunity for children to take on the roles of: